vinparafina/ecological-marine-unit-android/README.md

 3. ```git checkout master``` to checkout your fork's local master branch.
 4. ```git merge upstream/master``` to sync your local `master' branch with `upstream/master`. **Note**: Your local changes will be retained and your fork's master branch will be in sync with the upstream repository.

+### Configure Basic License (optional)
+While the Ecological Marine Unit Explorer application references a Basic license file, it is not required to run the app.
+To learn more about licensing your Runtime app, see the documentation [here](https://developers.arcgis.com/arcgis-runtime/licensing/).
+The Ecological Marine Unit Explorer is completely functional without the Basic license.
+We have used a Basic license to remove the "Licensed for Developer Use Only" watermark from the map since this app has often been used in demos.
+If you have a Basic license, use the following steps to use it in your app.

+1. In the module build.file uncomment line 17 `buildConfigField "String" , "LICENSE_KEY" , LICENSE_KEY`
+2. Add a file entitled gradle.properties to the root of the project.
+Copy your license key to this file.
+3. Uncomment line 97 in the MainActivity.java file that sets the license:  `ArcGISRuntimeEnvironment.setLicense(BuildConfig.LICENSE_KEY);`
+4. Sync your gradle file and re-run the app.

 ## Requirements
 * [JDK 6 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * [Android Studio](http://developer.android.com/sdk/index.html)